-On the 23 April 2010 the council entered into a 10 year Strategic Partnership with Engie for the provision of Highways, Planning, Regeneration, Facilities Management and Strategic Housing services with services commencing on 1 July 2010.
-The council has since agreed to extend the contract term by two years in accordance with Section 4 of the Services Agreement.
+On the 23 April 2010, the council entered into a 10 year Strategic Partnership with EQUANS for the provision of Highways, Planning, Regeneration, Facilities Management and Strategic Housing services with services commencing on 1 July 2010.
+In accordance with Section 4 of the Services Agreement, the council has extended the contract term twice, with the contract now effective until 2025.

-This is an outcomes based contract which requires Engie to achieve a series of performance targets during the contract term for which service credits can be paid back to the council if they are not met.
+This is an outcomes based contract which requires EQUANS to achieve a series of performance targets during the contract term for which service credits can be paid back to the council if they are not met.

-The initial value of the contract over the 10 years was £155m of which payments of £12.7m were made in 2019/2020.
+The initial value of the contract over the 10 years was £155m - payments of £10.9m were made in 2021/2022.
 Contract payments are revised annually for both inflation and efficiencies identified by the partnership, in accordance with the terms of the Services Agreement.